What If I'm Partially at Fault? Can I Still Recover Damages?

 By shifting the blame onto the driver, insurance companies benefit at your expense.
-It is usually best to contact an attorney if you are concerned that you are being blamed for a greater percentage of fault than is accurate.
+It is usually best to contact an attorney if you are concerned that you are being blamed for a more significant percentage of fault than is accurate.

 What Is Comparative Negligence?

 Comparative negligence is an approach adopted by most states in the country.
 It means that the contribution of each party involved (or at least two) is evaluated.
 In other words, the negligence of both the truck driver and the passenger vehicle driver will be weighed to determine how much both can be held accountable for damages.
 In some states, if the person contributes to the negligence at all, they are no longer eligible to receive additional compensation.
-In other states, the percentage of their negligence may simple effect how much compensation they get, such as if they contributed 25%, they would get less compensation than if they hadn’t contributed at all.
+In other states, the percentage of their negligence may simply affect how much compensation they get, such as if they contributed 25%, they would get less compensation than if they had not contributed at all.

 The two main types of comparative negligence include:

 Plaintiff will only recover if they are less than 50% responsible.
-If they are equally or more responsible, they won’t be able to recover.
+If they are equally or more responsible, they will not be able to recover.

-For instance, under the Texas proportionate comparative fault scheme, even a seriously injured truck accident victim can be barred from recovering if they are found to be 51 percent or more at fault.
+For instance, under the Texas proportionate comparative fault scheme, even a severely injured truck accident victim can be barred from recovering if they are found to be 51% or more at fault.
 If they fall under that threshold, their recovery can still be reduced in proportion to the degree of their fault.
-So, if you suffer $1 million in damages, and you are 40 percent at fault, your recovery will be limited to $400,000.
-If you are determined to have been 51% or more at fault for the accident, it will be difficult to recover any type of funds.
+So, if you suffer $1 million in damages, and you are 40% at fault, your recovery will be limited to $400,000.
+If you are determined to have been 51% or more at fault for the accident, it will be difficult to recover any funds.

 Don’t Let Trucking or Insurance Companies Shift Blame

 Even if you are partially at fault, you are still eligible for some form of compensation.
 Any medical bills you incurred should be covered as well as damage to your vehicle.
-There are countless other factors that change each case's outcome, so it is nearly impossible to determine how much you can be compensated if you are partially at fault for an accident without deferring to a professional.
-Disputing comparative fault is a challenging process and if this type of case goes to court, it will be the jury's responsibility for determining percentage of fault.
+Countless other factors change each case's outcome, so it is nearly impossible to determine how much you can be compensated if you are partially at fault for an accident without deferring to a professional.
+Disputing comparative fault is a challenging process, and if this type of case goes to court, it will be the jury's responsibility for determining the percentage of fault.